-As at 31 December 2019 the dividends for preference shareholders recognized in the financial statements amounted to AMD 385,926 thousand (2018: AMD 382,313 thousand).
+As at 31 December 2020 the dividends for preference shareholders recognized in the financial statements amounted to AMD 384,120 thousand (2019: AMD 385,926 thousand).

-Distributable among shareholders reserves equal the amount of retained earnings.
+Distributable among shareholders reserves equal the amount of retained earnings, calculated in accordance with the RA legislation.
 Non-distributable reserves are represented by a reserve fund, which is created as required by the statutory regulations, in respect of general banking risks, including future losses and other unforeseen risks or contingencies.
 The reserve has been created in accordance with the Bank's statutes that provide for the creation of a reserve for these purposes of not less than 15% of the Bank's share capital reported in statutory book.